TheArcher1958/HyStats-Discord-Bot/README.md

 Returns info about the server if it is online. e.g. >query hypixel.net

+- invite
+Returns the link to invite this bot to your Discord server.

 - help
-Just tells you about the two commands listed above.
+Just tells you about the three commands listed above.

 Invite link: https://discord.com/api/oauth2/authorize?client_id=753337903081455776&permissions=2048&scope=bot